Truncated Step-Level Sampling with Process Rewards for Retrieval-Augmented Reasoning: Appendix

 \subsection{LLM-as-Judge Reward Prompts}

 We provide the exact prompts used for the three LLM-as-judge reward components described in Section~\ref{sec:dense-reward}.
-In each prompt, the placeholders in curly braces (e.g., \texttt{\{context\}}, \texttt{\{thinking\}}) are filled with the corresponding trajectory content at evaluation time.
+In each prompt, the placeholders in curly braces are filled with the corresponding trajectory content at evaluation time.
 The judge is instructed to produce a chain-of-thought explanation before the score, enclosed in XML-style tags.

 \paragraph{Thinking Reward Prompt.} \begin{promptbox} Evaluate the quality of the following reasoning step in a search-based question answering system.

 Context: \{context\}

 Current Thinking Step: \{thinking\}